Lighty is a PostgreSQL database monitoring and performance monitoring software.

 The reports in this section are called every minute.

-In the "Reports" section, we have various reports highlighting the most relevant information for the DBAs' work.
+In the "Reports" section, we find various reports highlighting the most relevant information for the DBAs' work.
 You have the possibility to create your own custom reports.

-A floating window is dedicated to statistics for a session.
-It is automatically displayed when you click the SID of a session present on the various screens.
+A floating window is dedicated to session statistics.
+It is automatically displayed when you click the SID of a session present on the different screens.

 You can also enter the SID to search manually.

-You can import and export databases connections between Lighty softwares
+You can import and export databases connections between the different Lighty softwares

 You can kill a session from the Lighty interface

-You have the ability to export reports in CSV format
+You have the possibility to export reports in CSV format

-SQL Report Wizard also allows you to duplicate or modify existing reports.
-The "Duplicate" function has been designed to create custom reports based on existing reports.
-Thus an ordinary user will be able to define its own reports without modifying the existing one.
-This will save him considerable time because if there is already a report similar to the one he wants, he will not have to recreate everything.
-The duplicate button is located on the Report tab at the bottom of the screen.
+SQL Report Wizard also allows you to duplicate or modify already existing reports.
+The "Duplicate" function was designed to create custom reports based on existing reports.
+Thus, an ordinary user will be able to define its own reports without modifying the existing ones.
+This will save him considerable time, because if there is already a report similar to the one he wants, he won't have to recreate everything.
+The "Duplicate" button is located on the Report tab, at the bottom of the screen.

 |Tree Table Properties||...|